 The Texas Education Code requires that the governor appoint the following 11 voting members of the SBEC board, for six-year terms: four classroom teachers, one counselor, two administrators, and four citizens.
 Four non-voting members also serve on the board: the governor appoints a dean of a college of education and a person who has experience working for and knowledge of an alternative certification preparation program, the Commissioner of Education appoints a staff member of the Texas Education Agency, and the Commissioner of Higher Education appoints a staff member of the Texas Higher Education Coordinating Board.

-Tommy L. Coleman of Livingston is an assistant district attorney for the Polk County Criminal District Attorney’s Office.
+Tommy L. Coleman of Beaumont is an Assistant District Attorney for the Jefferson County Criminal District Attorney’s Office and a Special Assistant US Attorney for the Eastern District of Texas.
 He is a former non-commissioned officer in the United States Army Reserve and a National Defense Service Medal recipient.
-He is a board member of the Polk County Historical Commission and a member of the Rotary Club of Livingston, Texas District and County Attorneys Association, and the State Bar of Texas.
+He is a member of the Texas District and County Attorneys Association and the State Bar of Texas.
 Coleman received a Bachelor of Science in political science from Texas Wesleyan University and a Juris Doctor degree from South Texas College of Law in Houston.
 His term expires February 1, 2025.